Unsupervised Event Detection, Clustering, and Use Case Exposition in Micro-PMU Measurements: Introduction

 Given the unknown, infrequent and unscheduled nature of events in micro-PMU measurements, in this paper, we propose an inter-connected unsupervised event detection and unsupervised event clustering method for micro-PMU measurements; followed by a comprehensive analysis of the engineering implications of the events in each of the key clusters that we identify from real-world micro-PMU measurements.
 The main contributions in this paper are listed as follows:

 \begin{itemize}

 \item A novel unsupervised event detection method is developed based on the concept of Generative Adversarial Networks (GAN) by training deep neural networks.
-Given the infrequent nature of events in micro-PMU data, the central idea is to train the GAN models to learn the normal behavior and trends in micro-PMU data.
-Accordingly, any pattern and signatures that deviates from the captured normal characteristics of the micro-PMU data is marked as an event.
-Real-world results show the effectiveness of the proposed event detection method compared to multiple state-of-the-art methods in the literature.
+Given the infrequent nature of events in micro-PMU data, the central idea is to train the GAN models to learn the normal behavior and trends, which according to the prior experimental results account for 99.6\% of the samples in micro-PMU data.
+Accordingly, any pattern and signatures that deviates from the captured normal characteristics of the micro-PMU data is marked as an event by the trained discriminator.
+A set of extracted events by expert knowledge from the real-wolrd data set is used for evaluation.
+The results show the effectiveness of the proposed event detection method compared to multiple state-of-the-art methods in the literature.
+The proposed event detection relies soly on micro-PMU measurements and it does \emph{not} need the network model or prior labeling of the events.

 \item A two-step unsupervised clustering method is proposed.
-In a pre-processing step, events are categorized based on their origin which is obtained from the proposed event detection method.
-In the second step, in each pre-processed category, a new clustering model is formulated and solved in form of a mixed-integer linear program (MILP).
-A new rolling based similarity measure, maximum correlation coefficient (MCC), is used to compare any two events.
-Our method is capable of \emph{active} clustering, i.e., it forms new clusters whenever needed based on new events.
-Results show the effectiveness of the proposed clustering model compared to the prevalent clustering methods.
+In a pre-processing step, events are categorized based on their origin (i.e., the features that are affected by the event), which is obtained from the proposed event detection method.
+In the second step, in each pre-processed category, a new clustering model is formulated and solved in form of a mixed-integer linear programming (MILP).
+A rolling based similarity measure, maximum correlation coefficient (MaxCorr), is used to compare any two events.
+The proposed clustering method is \emph{active}, i.e., it is capable of identifying new clusters of events on \emph{an ongoing basis}.
+New clusters are optimally extracted as needed; in order to account for any unknown upcoming events.
+The experimental results confirm the effectiveness of the proposed clustering model compared to the prevalent clustering methods.
+The performance of the proposed clustering method is evaluated and verified also in comparison with a reference set of clustered events that are obtained by the expert knowledge.

-\item The events in each identified clusters are scrutinized in order to unmask their engineering implications and use cases.
-The origin and the cause of the events are identified to determine how they could be of value to the system operator.
-The proposed unsupervised approach can also identify the frequency of happening and other statistical characteristics of different event types, extract specific events by combining the event clusters' characteristics and time of occurrence; find rare and unusual events, such as faults and incipient failures and new major loads.
+\item The events in each identified cluster are scrutinized in order to unmask their engineering implications and use cases.
+The origin and the cause of the events are identified to determine their value to the system operator.
+By implementing the proposed unsupervised approach one can identify the frequency of happening and other statistical characteristics of different event types, extract specific events by combining the event clusters' characteristics and time of occurrence; find rare and unusual events, such as faults and incipient failures and new major loads.
 It can even identify deficiency in micro-PMU data reporting.

 \end{itemize}